1. Edinburgh Castle

 Royal Mile connects Edinburgh Castle with Holyroodhouse Palace (Photo source: Collected)

-The sounds of street performers, the aroma of traditional food and the clacking of wooden clogs on the cobblestones create a fairytale symphony.
-The Royal Mile is also home to countless fascinating attractions such as the majestic St Giles Cathedral with its mysterious Gothic architecture, the People's Story Museum that documents the lives of ordinary people through the ages, or The Real Mary King's Close - an underground maze that reveals the world of 17th-century Edinburgh.
+The echoes of street performers, the aroma of traditional food and the clacking of wooden clogs on the cobblestones create a fairytale symphony.
+The Royal Mile is also home to countless fascinating attractions such as the majestic St Giles Cathedral with its mysterious Gothic architecture, the People's Story Museum that records the lives of ordinary people through the ages, or The Real Mary King's Close - an underground maze that reveals the world of 17th-century Edinburgh.

 3. Arthur's Seat